igorgomides/mtg-card-shop/README.md

-# 🎴 MTG Card Shop
+# 🃏 DECK CORE

+**The Ultimate Trading Card Marketplace**

 A comprehensive trading card game management system built with React 19, TypeScript, and Express.
-Support for multiple trading card games including Magic: The Gathering, Yu-Gi-Oh!, Pokémon, and more.
+DECK CORE supports multiple trading card games including Magic: The Gathering, Yu-Gi-Oh!, Pokémon, and more with a bright, minimalist design.

 ## ✨ Features